CFA® Equity Valuation

 Things to remember:

-The terminal value in a discounted dividend model can be calculated in multiple ways.
-When using the Gordon growth model to calculate the terminal value, the next year’s dividend should be used to calculate the value in a given period.
+model to calculate the terminal value, the next year’s dividend should be used to calculate the value in a given

 Based on Exhibit 1 and using Method 2, the terminal value of the model at the end of 20X5 (in BRL) is closest to: